matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Billing export allows you to store detailed billing information.
 - Reports is a visual tool to monitor expenditure.
 - Quotas limits:
-    - Rate quota: GKE API: 1,000 requests per 100 seconds.
+    - **Rate quota**: GKE API: 1,000 requests per 100 seconds.
+Resets after specific time.
-    - Allocation quota: 5 networks per project.
+    - **Allocation** quota: 5 networks per project.
 - Many quotas are changeable.

+#### Quiz

+**1.Choose fundamental characteristics of cloud computing.
+Mark all that are correct (4 correct responses).**

+- Resources are available from anywhere over the network.
+- Computing resources available on-demand and self-service.
+- Customers can scale their resource use up and down.
+- Customers pay only for what they use or reserve.

+**2. Choose a fundamental characteristic of devices in a virtualized data center.**

+- They are manageable separately from the underlying hardware.

+**3. What type of cloud computing service lets you bind your application code to libraries that give access to the infrastructure your application needs?**

+- Platform as a Service

+**4. What type of cloud computing service provides raw compute, storage, and network, organized in ways that are familiar from physical data centers?**

+- Infrastructure as a Service.

+**5. Which statement is true about the zones within a region?**

+- The zones within a region have fast network connectivity among them.

+**6. What kind of customer benefits most from billing by the second for cloud resources such as virtual machines?**

+- Customers who create and run many virtual machines.

 ***